 No matter your preferred timing for returning to the world of dating, take care to choose a partner who will most benefit your mental health.
 A study published in the Journal of Marriage and Family reveals that those who enter high-quality relationships shortly after divorce enjoy substantial boosts to wellbeing compared to those who remain single.
 Unfortunately, those who find themselves in low-quality relationships suffer dramatic reductions in wellbeing.
 Essentially, this study suggests that the timing itself may not be the issue, but rather, who you end up with and how you treat one another.

 Ultimately, only you can know if you’re truly ready to return to dating.
 Think carefully before embarking on a new relationship — but don’t let fear hold you back from a promising new romance.

-Let the team at the Brown Law Offices focus on the legal concerns of divorce so you can move on with your life.
+Let the team at the law firm of Barna, Guzy & Steffen, Ltd. focuses on the legal concerns of divorce so you can move on with your life.
 Contact us today to learn how we can help.